Tatsuya-Nonogaki/Veeam-PS-Utils/README.md

 ### 1. `JobList.ps1`

 #### Overview
 The `JobList.ps1` script outputs a list of Veeam Backup and Replication jobs to a CSV file.
-It provides major properties of each job, enabling backup administrators to easily analyze and manage their backup and replication configurations.
+It provides major properties of each job, enabling backup administrators to easily analyze and manage their configurations.

 #### Key Features
 - Outputs job information to a CSV file.